 (this is for those of you who couldn’t get on it, have a sensitive sleeper, and need to do small steps to help your baby adjust to their new sleep schedule)

 The time will change and you are going to react to this change slowly but surely.
-You will back into the new time each day by 15 minutes, moving everything closer to the new time, hoping to get there in 3-5 days.
+The goal is to head toward the new time each day by 15 minutes, moving everything closer to the new time, hoping to get there in 3-5 days.
 Here is an example: It is 7pm new time (but feels like 6pm old time).
 Your baby isn’t tired until 8pm new time.
 If you want that 7pm bedtime, then put him to bed at 7:45 new time, then 7:30, then 7:15, then 7.

 Hope this all makes sense.
 For some reason, time change instructions make my head hurt and feel like I am doing logic problems with little success.

 Our next recos: Baby Sleep Tips from Seasoned Parents

 Got a pro-tip that works wonders in your house when it comes to helping your baby adjust to daylight saving time?
 Feel free to drop it in the comments below!